Konrad-Jalowy/mycodingnotes/vanilla-js/algorithms/README.md

 - each time we do that we check if arr[middle] is our target
 - say target is < arr[middle]. what does it mean?
 - if target is < arr[middle] then our left is in correct place, but our right must be middle - 1
+- say target is > arr[middle]. what does it mean?
+- if target is > arr[middle] it meas our right is in correct place, but our left must be middle + 1